-A Cognitive assessment, such as the Weschler Intelligence Scale for Children 5th Edition (WISC-V) may also be used to identify strengths and weaknesses, as well as potential learning difficulties.
-See Cognitive Assessments below for further information.
+- Weschler Intelligence Scale for Children 5thEdition (WISC-V).
+The WISC-V may also be used to identify cognitive strengths and weaknesses, as well as potential learning difficulties.
+See Cognitive Assessments for further information.

 Cognitive and Adaptive Assessments

-Weschler Adult Intelligence Scale - 4th Edition (WAIS-IV) – The WAIS-IV is the most advanced measure of cognitive ability for young adults/adults aged 16 years to 90 years 11 months.
-The four main indices the WAIS-IV measures includes Verbal Comprehension (an individual’s ability to listen to a question, draw upon learned information and reason through an answer), Perceptual Reasoning (an individual’s ability to examine a problem, organise their thoughts and create solutions), Working Memory (the ability to memorise new information, hold it in short term memory and manipulate it to produce results) and Processing Speed (the ability to focus attention and quickly discriminate and sequentially order visual information.
+- Weschler Adult Intelligence Scale - 4thEdition (WAIS-IV).
+The WAIS-IV is the most advanced measure of cognitive ability for those over sixteen.
+The WAIS-IV measures an individual’s Verbal Comprehension (the ability to listen, draw upon heard information and reason), Perceptual Reasoning (the ability to examine a problem, organise thoughts and create solutions), Working Memory (the ability to memorise and manipulate new information) and Processing Speed (the ability to focus attention and quickly order visual information).

-Weschler Intelligence Scale for Children 5th Edition (WISC-V) – The WISC-V is the child and adolescent version of the WAIS-V for children aged 6 years to 16 years 11 months.
-Like the WAIS-IV, the WISC-V also measures Verbal Comprehension, Working Memory and Processing Speed.
-It also assesses Fluid Reasoning (using reasoning to identify and apply rules) and Visual Spatial (evaluating visual spatial relationships).
+- Weschler Intelligence Scale for Children 5thEdition (WISC-V).
+The WISC-V is suitable for children aged between 6 years to 16 years 11 months.
+The WISC-V also measures Verbal Comprehension, Working Memory and Processing Speed, as well as Fluid Reasoning (using reasoning to apply rules) and Visual Spatial (evaluating visual spatial relationships).

-Weschler Preschool and Primary Scale of Intelligence 4th Edition (WPPSI-IV) – The WPPSI-IV measures cognitive development for children aged 2 years and 6 months to 7 years and 7 months.
-Administration time takes 45-60 minutes depending on the age of the child.
-Similarly, to the WAIS-IV and WISC-V, the WPPSI measures progress in areas such as how to think and problem solve, thinking processes and decision-making skills.
+- Weschler Preschool and Primary Scale of Intelligence 4thEdition (WPPSI-IV).
+The WPPSI-IV is suitable for children aged from 2 years and 6 months to 7 years and 7 months.
+Similar to the WAIS-IV and WISC-V, the WPPSI measures progress in thinking processes and decision-making skills.